savob/savobajic.ca/content/projects/work/kneeload.md

 My employer, IGB Automotive, was a manufacturer of primarily automotive seat heating and cooling units.
-As part of their efforts to improve their testing capabilities to improve and verify product quality they invested in robotic arms to deliver durabilty tests on their products to ensure continued operation over the lifecycle of a vehicle.
+As part of their efforts to improve their testing capabilities to improve and verify product quality they invested in robotic arms to deliver durability tests on their products to ensure continued operation over the life cycle of a vehicle.
 These tests needed a constant load to be repeatedly applied and removed from a seat at set positions, usually between 5 000 and 10 000 times, although some clients required more.